 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Cytotechnology/Cytotechnologist, too.
-About 6.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Cytotechnology/Cytotechnologist.
+About 7.1% of those with this major are international students.

 How Much Do Cytotechnology Majors Make?